kodethon/kodethon.github.io/_posts/2018-08-16-Kodethon-updates.markdown

 Science instructors need a system to create, collect, and automatically grade programming assignments.
 Leveraging Kodethon's storage and execution power, we built <a href="https://www.kodethon.com/#/courses">Courses</a>.
 Instructors can create assignments and set up test cases in Kodethon.
-When students submit their assignment, Kodethon builds their program and rans it with the given test cases.
-It gives them feedback about which test cases pass and which fail.
+When a student submits his/her assignment, Kodethon builds the program and runs it with the given test cases.
+It gives him/her feedback about which test cases pass and which fail.

 To date, it has been used in at least four different courses including Introdution to Programming (ECS 10), Introduction to Programming (ECS 30),